fotinidrouma/Pathway-Analysis/README.md

 # Thesis
 File 'Pathway Analysis': contains all methods in their primary implementation.
 File 'Pathway Analysis- Main Script': the 'Pathway Analysis' file with corrections.
+Results: GraphiteWeb is still computing, must be unzipped

 Changes in 'Pathway Analysis- Main Script':
 1. MinePath discretization method corrections